vaimo/composer-repository-bundle/README.md

 * symlinked - done when bundle situated under the project root (bundle is part of the project).
 * mirrored - done when bundle situates in composer package cache (bundle is part of global composer).

+Alternatively you could force it to be either by explicitly mentioning [deploy mode](#configuration-deploy-mode) in the bundle configuration.

 ## Changelog